PieceZhang/autonomous_needle_insertion/README.md

 It is **tested on Linux** and is expected to work on macOS/Windows via Docker Desktop.

 ### 0) Access (required for lab devices)
+>You are going to work on a host machine on a lab LAN, no matter locally or remotely.
+Therefore, ensure you have the following access.

 **Host access.** Request a personal login on the lab host from the administrator.

 **Remote access (optional).** If you will reach devices over the lab tailnet:
-  1. Create your own Tailscale account and request a **Tailscale invite link** to the team tailnet.
+  1. Create your own Tailscale account [here](https://tailscale.com) and request a **Tailscale invite link** to the team tailnet from the administrator.
   2. Install Tailscale on your own device and join the tailnet.
 You can verify connectivity with:
      ```bash
      tailscale status